O-RAN Xapps Conflict Prediction Using Graph Convolutional Networks: Proposed Method

 \subsection{Graph Anomaly Predictor (GAP)}

-The GAP module is responsible for predicting whether the instance is normal or whether we have a conflict (see Fig.~\ref{fig: GAP Diagram}).
-The output of GAP will be one of four labels (0: normal, 1: direct conflict, 2: implicit conflict, and 3: indirect conflict).
-The fully constructed graph structure from the GSC module is fed to the GAP module.
-It consists of a Graph Convolutional Network (GCN).
+The GAP module shown in Fig.~\ref{fig: GAP Diagram} consists of a two-layer GCN model and is employed to predict one of the two instances: normal or abnormal (conflict).
+The output of GAP will consist of one of four labels (0: normal, 1: direct conflict, 2: implicit conflict, and 3: indirect conflict).

+The fully constructed graph structure for the test data point obtained from the GSC module is fed to the GAP module.
 GCN learns node-level representations from the graph-structured data, which are then aggregated via a global mean pooling into a graph-level representation for final classification.
-Then, a fully connected neural network (NN) layer is used to learn the final transformation from the graph's representation to the output classes.
+The resultant graph represents the relationships between the applications, the control parameters, and the KPIs.
+Thereafter, a fully connected neural network (NN) layer is employed to learn the final mapping from the graph-level representations to the target output classes.

-To address the imbalances in the datasets, the classifier is enhanced by a focal loss function \cite{Focal_loss_2017}.
-It improves the standard cross-entropy loss by adding two key parameters, alpha and gamma.
-This function adjusts the loss contribution of easy and hard examples.
-It focuses more on hard-to-classify examples that are misclassified by the model.
-In parallel, it down-weights the loss associated with easy-to-classify examples. $\alpha_c$ adjusts for class imbalance by balancing the weight between different classes. $\gamma$ focuses the model on harder examples by reducing the loss for easy, well-classified examples.
+The classifier is enhanced by a focal loss function \cite{Focal_loss_2017} to address class imbalance and improve performance on hard-to-classify instances.
+Integrating focal loss plays a crucial role in conflict management within O-RAN by enabling the model to concentrate on challenging, infrequent, or critical conflict cases, which are rare in real-world scenarios.
+The focal loss function improves the standard cross-entropy loss by adding two key parameters, alpha and gamma.

+$\alpha_c$ adjusts for class imbalance by balancing the weight between different classes, while $\gamma$ focuses the model on harder examples by reducing the loss for easy, well-classified examples.
 This helps to prevent the model from being overwhelmed by the majority class in imbalanced datasets and gives more attention to challenging instances.
 We compute $\alpha_c$ using inverse class weights by calculating the inverse frequency of each class in the dataset.
 On the other hand, $\gamma$ is manually tuned for model optimization.
 The focal loss function for multi-class classification is given by:

 where: \begin{itemize} \item \( C \) is the number of classes. \item \( p_{t_c} \) is the predicted probability for the true class \( c \). \item \( \alpha_c \) is the weighting factor for class \( c \), which can help address class imbalance. \item \( \gamma \) is the focusing parameter, which down-weights the loss for well-classified examples. \end{itemize}